 Yoga Australia aims to address grievances brought to its attention, as an essential part of maintaining both its own professional integrity and the professional integrity of the yoga-teaching sector.
-The Yoga Australia Code of Professional Conduct, Statement of Ethics and the Rules of Association (Clauses 7 and 8) guide this policy.
-Reflecting the values of the Yoga Australia Code of professional Practice and Statement of Ethics, Yoga Australia aims to address complaints using processes that are based on the values of respect, confidentiality, good will and equality.
+Yoga Australia aims to address complaints using processes that are based on the values of respect, confidentiality, goodwill and equality.

 Complaints or disputes may arise between: